 A master educator, he has served on the Teaching Faculty of the University of Cincinnati, University of Illinois, Chicago, Baltimore Hebrew University, the Wexner Heritage Foundation, and the Florence Melton Adult Mini-School, where he participated in a similar capacity as Visiting Faculty at the Hebrew University of Jerusalem.

-Professor Lewis holds a Doctorate in Jewish Studies from Spertus Institute, a BA in Political Science from Columbia University, and an MA in Counseling from the University of South Florida.
+Professor Lewis holds a Doctorate in Jewish Studies from Spertus Institute, an MA in Counseling from the University of South Florida, and a BA in Political Science from Columbia University.

 A passionate advocate for adult learning, his extensive experience with religious and communal groups gives him a unique perspective on organizational leadership in America.
 His broad range and engaging style make him an often sought after speaker, trainer, and educator across North America.